Mitch Garver Preview, Player Props: Rangers vs. Mariners

-On Saturday, Mitch Garver (coming off going 0-for-4) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 7:15 PM ET.
+On Sunday, Mitch Garver (coming off going 0-for-4) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 3:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Mariners.
+He had a hitless showing in his previous game (0-for-4) against the Mariners.

 Sportsbook Promo Codes